HL7/FHIRPath/spec/fluentpath.md

 #### as(type : identifier) : collection
 In FHIR, only concrete core types are allowed as an argument.
 All primitives are considered to be independent types (so `markdown` is **not** a subclass of `string`).
 Profiled types are not allowed, so to select `SimpleQuantity` one would pass `Quantity` as an argument.

+#### elementDefinition() : collection
+Returns the FHIR element definition information for each element in the input collection.

+#### slice(structure : string, name : string) : collection
+Returns the given slice as defined in the given structure definition.
+The structure argument is a uri that resolves to the structure definition, and the name must be the name of a slice within that structure definition.
+If the structure cannot be resolved, or the name of the slice within the resolved structure is not present, an error is thrown.

+For every element in the input collection, if the resolved slice is present on the element, it will be returned.
+If the slice does not match any element in the input collection, or if the input collection is empty, the result is an empty collection (`{ }`).

+#### checkModifiers([{modifier : string}]) : collection
+For each element in the input collection, verifies that there are no modifying extensions defined other than the ones given by the `modifier` argument.
+If the check passes, the input collection is returned.
+Otherwise, an error is thrown.

+#### conformsTo(structure : string) : boolean
+Returns true if the single input element conforms to the profile specified by the `structure` argument, and false otherwise.
+If the structure cannot be resolved to a valid profile, an error is thrown.
+If the input contains more than one element, an error is thrown.
+If the input is empty, the result is empty.

 ### A.4 Changes to operators
 #### ~ (Equivalence)
 Equivalence works in exactly the same manner, but with the addition that for complex types, equality requires all child properties to be equal, **except for "id" elements**.

+#### in (Membership)
+Membership works in the same way, with the added capability that if the argument is a string, it is resolved as a uri to a value set and the operation performs value set membership.

+Note that implementations are encouraged to make use of a terminology service to provide this functionality.

 ### A.5 Environment variables
 The FHIR specification specified one additional variable: